-'''

-$ gcc main.c -o main futlib.c
+\$ gcc main.c -o main futlib.c

-'''

-The downside of this approach is that the generated . c file may contain code that causes the C compiler to warn (for example, unused support code that is not needed by the Futhark program).
+The downside of this approach is that the generated .c file may contain code that causes the C compiler to warn (for example, unused support code that is not needed by the Futhark program).

 The generated header file (here, futlib.h) specifies the API, and is intended to be human-readable.
+See C API Reference for more information.

 The basic usage revolves around creating a configuration object, which can then be used to obtain a context object, which must be passed whenever entry points are called.